-If you or someone you know is having trouble sleeping, snoring, waking up tired, waking up with a headache or feeling sleepy during the day, then you may be experiencing symptoms associated with a sleep disturbance called sleep apnea.
+If you or a loved one is having trouble sleeping, snoring, waking up tired, waking up with a headache or feeling sleepy during the day, it may be symptoms of a sleep disturbance called sleep apnea.

-Sleep apnea is a sleep disorder that leaves you feeling tired all day, even though you’ve had a full night’s sleep.
-Our doctors and staff at our sleep centers have the clinical expertise to diagnose your sleep disorder and begin treatment that will help you sleep better.
+Sleep apnea is a sleep disorder where you start and stop breathing throughout the night, leaving you feeling tired all day.
+Our doctors and staff at our sleep centers have the clinical expertise to diagnose your sleep apnea and begin treatment.

-Obstructive sleep apnea is caused when your upper airway is continuously blocked during sleep.
-The tissue around your airway collapses and blocks air from entering your lungs causing brain wakes you up enough to inhale for more oxygen.
-This can happen several times during the night.
+Obstructive sleep apnea is caused when your upper airway is intermittently blocked during sleep.
+The tissue around your airway collapses and blocks air from entering your lungs, causing your brain to wake you up enough to inhale more oxygen.
+This can happen several times during the night, interrupting your ability to get a good night’s rest.